maedilaziman/innosoft-gallery/README.md

 # About
-innosoft-gallery aims to help produce an easily usable implementation of taking image from gallery and camera.
+innosoft-gallery aims to help produce an easily usable implementation of taking image from gallery and camera.<br/>
 This library is similar to Instagram Gallery
 <br/>
 <br/>